The Fox Theatre

 Stencil before and after cleaning.

-This project was original a conservation project where we were to just do conservation cleanings but the Owners decided half way through they wanted to turn it into a restoration project.
+This project was originally a conservation project where we were to just do conservation cleanings but the Owners decided half way through they wanted to turn it into a restoration project.
 So that’s when in-painting and reconstruction came in.
 This required that we extracted multiple paint samples first to perform a paint analysis.
 The historic paint analysis allowed the samples to be analyzed so the original paint layers could be determined and the final colors to be used confirmed.
 Once colors were verified, we could then reinstated where needed.
 The process also included the preparation of multiple mockups for review.

 Canopy cleaning and restoration completed.